-These are so, so simple!
-They taste amazing, and you can decorate them in a variety of ways to add some variation in color to that cookie tin!
+Chocolate covered peanut butter Ritz cookies are so, so simple!
+You can decorate them in a variety of ways to add some variation in color to that cookie tin!
+And, they taste amazing!
 Head over to Tastefully Eclectic for the recipe.

-These have been a classic for me growing up.
-They melt in your mouth and again SO easy!
+No-bake chocolate oatmeal cookies have been a classic holiday treat for me growing up.
+They melt in your mouth and again they are SO easy!
 Can you see a theme here? 😉 I love easy, quick recipes.
 My boys will devour these if I leave them within their grasp.
 Head over to Sugar Apron for the recipe.

 5. Peanut Brittle

 A Christmas staple!
-These will add that special crunch of sweetness that will stand out from your typical cookie/fudge recipes.
-If you are a fan of Old Fashioned candies, you will want to make this homemade peanut brittle from Cincy Shopper.
+Peanut brittle will add that special crunch of sweetness that will stand out from your typical cookie/fudge recipes.
+If you are a fan of Old Fashioned candies, then you will want to make this homemade peanut brittle from Cincy Shopper.

 6. Chocolate Peanut Clusters

 Two ingredients, ya’ll!
 That’s it!
 Dry Roasted Peanuts and Chocolate bark and BAM!
 You have a quick and easy holiday treat!
-You can also add some mini marshmallows, crushed up pretzels, chocolate chips, sprinkles or even toffee to spruce it up!
+Add some mini marshmallows, crushed up pretzels, chocolate chips, sprinkles or even toffee to spruce it up!
 Check out the recipe over at Dinner At The Zoo.

 7. Salted Caramel Chocolate Fudge

-You can’t go wrong when it comes to fudge during the holiday season.
-It is an essential!
+You can’t go wrong when it comes to fudge during the holiday season, because it is essential!
 This is one of my favorite fudge recipes.
 The best part?
-5 ingredients and a microwave is all you need!
-You can thank Chelsea from Chelsea’s Messy Apron for this recipe, because lets face it, we do not want to spend hours in the kitchen!
+5 ingredients and a microwave are all you need!
+Thank Chelsea from Chelsea’s Messy Apron for this recipe because let’s face it, we do not want to spend hours in the kitchen!
 These will surely impress!
 Check out the recipe.

 8. Sugar Cookie Truffles

-Only 4 ingredients, and you’ll have a sweet treat for the holidays!
+With only 4 ingredients, you’ll have a sweet treat for the holidays!
 Jamielyn delivers a delicious melt in your mouth recipe over at I Heart Naptime.

 9. Chocolate Caramel Pretzel Bites

-This recipe is a great gift for the caramel and chocolate lovers in your life.
+Do you have any caramel and chocolate lovers in your life?
+Then they will love a gift basket filled with these delicious bites.
 They are so festive with the sprinkles!
-You won’t be able to keep these around for very long.
-They are a crowd favorite over at Anna’s house.
+If you don’t gift them, watch out, because you won’t be able to keep these around for very long.
+This recipe is a crowd favorite over at Anna’s house.
 Get the recipe from Crunchy Creamy Sweet.

 10. Homemade Turtles

 I love candy turtles, even better homemade turtles!
-Growing up, I always asked for a package of these each Christmas!
-Get cooking with this recipe.
+Growing up, these were always on my Christmas list!
+So, go get cooking with this recipe.

 11. Peanut Butter Cup Pretzels

 During the holiday season, you can purchase a bag of holiday pretzels (stockings, trees, stars, bells) for an added festive look.
-These will look great in a cellophane bag that is perfect for quick gifting!
+The finished product will look great in a cellophane bag that is perfect for quick gifting!
 Check out the recipe from The Gunny Sack.
 Aren’t these cellophane bags fun for the holidays?

 12. No Bake Coconut Snowball Bites

 Now, aren’t these a great idea for that Holiday candy exchange you have fast approaching?
-These no-bake snowballs take 5 minutes to make and taste just like candy.
+No-bake snowballs take 5 minutes to make and taste just like candy.
 Head over to For The Family for the recipe.

 13. Chocolate Crinkle Cookies

 I am obsessed with these cookies!
-If you haven’t tried them, you need to!
-They are rich and light and oh so good!
-You can also spruce it up by adding mint extract.
+If you haven’t tried them, then you need to!
+The crinkle cookies are rich and light and oh so good!
+Plus, you can also spruce it up by adding mint extract.
 Get the recipe from Simply Recipes.

 14. Oreo Dipped Snowflakes

 What’s better than Oreo’s?
 Oh yes, Oreo’s dipped in chocolate of course!
-These are a must on my baking list.
+Consequently, these are a must on my baking list.
 Head over to I Heart Naptime for the recipe.